cocos/cocos-docs/en/scripting/ccclass.md

 }
 ```

-### Defaults

-The option `default` specifies the default value of the cc attribute.

 ### Constructor

 #### Defined By Constructor

-The constructor of `CCClass` is defined by `constructor`.
-To ensure that deserialization can always run correctly, `constructor` **is not allowed to define **constructor parameters**.
+The constructor of `ccclass` is defined by `constructor`.
+To ensure that deserialization can always run correctly, `constructor` **is not allowed to define constructor parameters**.

-> **Note**: if developers really need to use construction parameters, they can get them through `arguments`, but remember that if this class will be serialized, you must ensure that the object can still be new when the construction parameters are all default.
+> **Note**: if developers really need to use construction parameters, they can get them through `arguments`, but remember that if this class will be serialized, you must ensure that the object can still be created without any arguments without problem.

 ## Judging The Type